 The fact that Tesla electric cars still aren’t affordable enough is troubling Musk, and he acknowledged that is something needing a fix.
 One example is the Tesla Model 3’s new cheaper iron phosphate battery pack in China, the production of which will begin later this year.
 One can expect Tesla to take several similar measures to bring down the price of its car range.

-Update – Instagram channel FutureCarsNow has posted a rendering of a ‘compact model’ from Tesla Motors.
+Instagram channel FutureCarsNow posted an interesting rendering of a ‘compact model’ from Tesla Motors, shown below.
 At the company’s shareholder meeting in 2018, Elon Musk, on the topic of expanding the brand into new segments, said “I think we’ll do a compact car in less than five years.”
 Since then Tesla has not confirmed that a car smaller than the Model 3 is in the pipeline (the Cybertruck, Roadster and the Semi are the ‘known’ future models) but it is interested in developing a vehicle in China for worldwide consumption as well.

-Tesla is setting up a Chinese design centre where we expect not one but a family of models to be designed in the coming years considering the demand for EVs in the Chinese market, and a low-price electric car (around USD 20,000), which could be the biggest challenge yet for the company, could drive adoption of electric vehicles in emerging markets like India where Tesla, despite not being present, has a high level of aspiration and respectability.
+Tesla is setting up a Chinese design centre where we expect not one but a family of models to be designed in the coming years considering the demand for EVs in the Chinese market, and a low-price electric car, which could be the biggest challenge yet for the company, could drive adoption of electric vehicles in emerging markets like India where Tesla, despite not being present, has a high level of aspiration and respectability.